Lee Drutman, a political scientist, argues in The Atlantic that America has become the rigid two-party system its founders feared.

 Shifting power to more populous states would help shrink the rural-urban divide — another cleavage of the culture war — and reintroduce political competition in coastal cities.

-Changing the composition of the Senate would probably be the last, not the first, step in such a transition, but this would be another argument for multi-member congressional districts, which do not require constitutional reform.
+Changing the composition of the Senate would probably be the last, and certainly not the first, step in such a transition, but this would be another argument for multi-member congressional districts, which do not require constitutional reform.